MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

 To assign exact cost reversing manually, you must choose the **Appl.-from Item Entry** field on any type of return document line, and then select the number of the original purchase entry.
 This links the purchase credit memo or purchase return order to the original purchase sales entry and ensures that the item is valued at the original unit cost.

-For more information, see [Design Details: Stock Costing](design-details-inventory-costing.md).
+For more information, see [Design Details: Inventory Costing](design-details-inventory-costing.md).

 ## <a name="to-create-a-purchase-credit-memo-from-a-posted-purchase-invoice"></a>To create a purchase credit memo from a posted purchase invoice